greatspn/SOURCES/ODE-SDE/README_generic_func.txt

-How to define generic descrete  function in ODE
+How to define generic discrete  function in ODE
 ===============================================

 #From GUI
 You have to use General transition and type:
-	1. FN:D:<double_value> for exponential descrete transition with rate <double_value>
+	1. FN:D:<double_value> for exponential discrete transition with rate <double_value>
-	2. FN:D:<name_function> for exponential descrete transition with generic rate
+	2. FN:D:<name_function> for exponential discrete transition with generic rate